CTE Dual Credit:

-CTE Dual Credit: College Credit for High School Classes
+College Credit for your High School Classes

 In addition to your questions, please be sure to include the following information when you contact us:

 - high school

-- school year in which the eligible class was completed (if applicable)
+- school year enrolled in eligible class

 - Save time & tuition dollars by getting a head start on fulfilling college degree or certificate requirements

-- May qualify you for more scholarships
+- Earning college credit may qualify you for more scholarships

 - May increase the value of your college or job applications

 - Potential to save substantial time, money, or both!